Your Security Plan for a Long-Term Power Outage

 A strong community looks after all its members, especially those who may not be able to fend for themselves.
 Identify vulnerable individuals in your neighborhood, such as the elderly, families with infants, or people with disabilities or chronic medical conditions.
 During an outage, these neighbors may face greater risks.
 Make a plan to check on them regularly.
 They might need help with physical tasks, require access to refrigerated medication, or simply need reassurance.
 When a long-term outage occurs, many are left to either shelter in place or seek assistance from neighbors.
 Proactively offering that assistance strengthens your entire community’s resilience.

-Protect Yourself and Your Assets
+Protecting Yourself and Your Valuables

 When the power goes out, your focus immediately shifts to securing your home and family.
 Beyond reinforcing doors and windows, protecting your personal well-being and essential assets is a critical part of your security plan.
 This means having a strategy for everything from moving safely in the dark to keeping your vital electronics protected from damage.
 Taking these steps ensures you can handle the outage with confidence and minimize potential risks to your health and property.
 A long-term outage tests your preparedness on multiple fronts, and having a clear plan for these personal and material assets will reduce stress and help you maintain control in a challenging situation.
 It’s about thinking through the everyday necessities we take for granted and ensuring they remain safe and accessible when the grid goes down.